zoeji569/exploreTLGBuilding/README.md

 * simple games
 * quizzes
-* check weather for a city in US
+* check weather for a city in US from the API
    * prompt the fig of 5 days forcasting
 * use vending machine
    * elect the ASCII to display the choices of the drinks

 ## How to Use
 Run main.py in exploreTLGBuilding directory